docs

 Needle MCP Server — Local AI for Needle

-Talk to your AI assistant about your 3D scenes!
-Connect Claude, Cursor, or other AI tools to the Needle Inspector so you can explore your three.js scenes, edit objects, and get help - all through natural conversation.
+Talk to your AI assistant about your local and online 3D scenes!
+Connect Claude, Cursor, or other AI tools to the Needle MCP Server so you can explore your three.js scenes, edit objects, and get help — all through natural conversation.

 Quick Start